camperaid/watest/README.md

 - `--timeout` to set up a custom timeout for webdriver tests, for example, to break wd condition early

 Pre-defined webdrivers:

 - `chrome` to run tests in Chrome
 - `chrome-mobile` to run tests in Chrome on iPhone
 - `firefox` to run tests in Firefox

-## Configuration

-See `watestrc.js` configuration file for all configurations.